Using ChatGPT from OpenAI

-ChatGPT Resource Hub
+Copilot Resource Hub

 Access ChatGPT

-Writing and Editing
+Writing and editing

 Draft emails, revise messages, improve tone, and make content easier to understand.

-Learning and Explanation
+Learning and explanation

-Document and File Support
+Document and file support

 When appropriate, use supported files for summarizing, comparing, extracting, or analyzing information.
+Do not upload information that should not be used with AI tools.

 1. Start with a low-risk task.
 Try rewriting an email, summarizing public information, creating a checklist, or drafting a meeting agenda.